 3) Gratitude and praise from your boss or manager is virtually non-existent

-Ok, maybe the incentive to earn more money isn’t there, but wouldn’t it be nice just to get the occasional acknowledgement of gratitude for the project you handled so well?
-Surely even a quick thank you wouldn’t go amiss and might even fire up your enthusiasm to negotiate the next task.
+Regardless of your salary, sometimes its nice just to get the occasional acknowledgement or a modicum of gratitude for a project you handled so well?
+Surely even a quick thank you wouldn’t go amiss.
+It might even fire up your enthusiasm for the next task.

 4) You’re always going to be thought of as a number no matter how hard you work

-You know you have proven yourself on many occasions yet feel dejected because the boss doesn’t even know your name, in fact he barely shows his face in your department.
+You know you have proven yourself on many occasions yet feel dejected because the boss doesn’t even know your name.
+In fact he barely shows his face in your department.
 Your colleagues keep telling you how great you are but might also confess that your talent is wasted.
 They may miss you once you go.

 5) You have almost zero enthusiasm to go to work

-You’ve got so much to give and used to leap out of bed early to start your day, and now you can’t even muster enough enthusiasm to get up.
-All your working days seem to morph into one dull weekly experience that never changes, even though you’ve tried to shake things up, but to no avail, if you’re consistently bored then only a change will work.
+You’ve got so much to give and used to leap out of bed early to start your day.
+But now you can’t even muster enough enthusiasm to get up.
+All your working days seem to morph into one dull weekly experience that never changes.
+You’ve tried to shake things up, but to no avail, if you’re consistently bored then only a change will work.

 6) You day dream about being your own boss